ck9sky/ai9sky/README.md

 ## Notes on getting API Key from OpenAI.com

-I'm not sure social login account (with Google) will enable me to get ChatGPT API key?
+1. DANGER: SOMETIMES, WITH NO WARNING, MY OPENAI API KEY SEEMS TO BE AUTOMATICALLY DELETED BY OPENAI.
+   I think it may be related to debugging, where an API experiences too may errors (by me!).

-1. Social login w/ Google cdk_______@_____.com (or should I open a password account w/ OpenAI?)
+2. Social login w/ Google cdk_______@_____.com (or should I open a password account w/ OpenAI?)
    Click on ChatGPT button.
-2. DANGER: OpenAI seems to have a "remember me" feature that "sort of" keeps you logged in.
+3. DANGER: OpenAI seems to have a "remember me" feature that "sort of" keeps you logged in.
    BUT, to access Personal settings, YOU MAY NEED TO LOGIN "AGAIN" (even if it seems unnecessary?)
-3. Browse to here: https://platform.openai.com/api-keys  <-- Or else try your Personal icon picture ...
+4. Browse to here: https://platform.openai.com/api-keys  <-- Or else try your Personal icon picture ...
 "View API Keys"
    WARNING: Sometimes, you API key gets "deleted"?
    Maybe during debug, too many errors, OpenAIcom deletes it?
    If the key is missing, or you don't see any keys listed, MAKE A NEW ONE.
-4. YOU API KEYS PAGE: https://platform.openai.com/account/api-keys
+5. YOUR API KEYS PAGE: https://platform.openai.com/account/api-keys
    TO CREATE NEW API KEY:
    Click "+Create new secret key"
    Popup...
    Name: ChatGPT API - ai9sky.com
    Button: Create secret key
    DANGER: Copy the ENTIRE key to safe location (DO NOT ALLOW IT TO BE WRITTEN TO GITHUB!)
    (OpenAI will never let you know what this key is again!)
    Done
    WARNING: You may need to use API key at least once within several hours or it will be revoked?!
 11/5/23 cdk